 While these terms can encapsulate a range of different symptoms and experiences, they all essentially relate to a disorder of neurological and psychological effects.

-Does FND encompass other neurological disorders such as strokes and Parkinson’s Disease?
+Does FND encompass other neurological disorders?

 No, those are separate conditions.
 However, they are connected in that conditions such as stroke or Parkinson’s Disease can result in someone experiencing FND.